Defiance (2008 film): Accolades

+On January 22, 2009, the film received a nomination for an Academy Award in the category of Best Original Score for its soundtrack by James Newton Howard.

+Defiance was also nominated for the Golden Globe Award for Best Original Score for 2008.

+Controversies about historical inaccuracies

+In one of the film's scenes, it is stated that there may be an epidemic of typhus amongst the Bielski partisans and that ampicillin is needed for treating the infection - which is historically inaccurate, because ampicillin was not discovered until 1958.

-A review by Armchair General magazine cited the book Women in the Holocaust by Dalia Ofer and Lenore Weitzman, to argue that in reality the Bielskis were less egalitarian than the film suggests, and that "the fighters had the first pick among women for sexual partners."
+A review by Armchair General magazine cited the book Women in the Holocaust by Dalia Ofer and Lenore Weitzman, to argue that in reality the Bielskis were less egalitarian than suggested by the film, and that "the fighters had the first pick among women for sexual partners."
 Zwick responded to the criticism by saying that Defiance is not a simple fight between good and evil.
 He told The Times: "The Bielskis weren't saints.
 They were flawed heroes, which is what makes them so real and so fascinating.
 They faced any number of difficult moral dilemmas that the movie seeks to dramatise: Does one have to become a monster to fight monsters?
 Does one have to sacrifice his humanity to save humanity?"

 Nechama Tec, on whose book the film is based, stated in an interview with Rzeczpospolita that she was initially shocked by the film, especially by the intense battle scenes including combat with a German tank.
-These never occurred in reality; the partisans tried to avoid combat and were focused on survival.
-She explained this as a concession by the producer in order to make the film more thrilling and obtain the necessary funding from Hollywood.
+These never occurred in reality as the partisans tried to avoid open combat and were focused on survival.
+She explained the treatment of historical events in the film as a concession made by its director and producers in order to make the film more thrilling and to obtain the necessary funding from Hollywood.
 Nevertheless, after seeing the film a number of times, Tec said that she was liking it "more and more".
-Zwick said Adolf Hitler sent two German divisions into the forest to search for the partisans, but they were unable to locate them.
+Zwick said Adolf Hitler had sent two German divisions into the forest to search for the partisans, but they were unable to locate them.

-The mention of ampicillin is an anachronism.
-In one scene, it is stated that there may be an epidemic of typhus, and that ampicillin (which was not discovered until 1958) is needed.